Costs and benefits of authentication advice: Related Work

+Braz et al. \cite{braz2007designing} propose a usability inspection method which can be used to compare the security problem to the usability criteria for online tasks such as: authenticate yourself, transfer funds or buy a concert ticket.
 Shay and Bertino \cite{shay2009comprehensive} and Arnell et al. \cite{arnell2012systematic} have built simulations to model the costs versus the benefits of a password policy with complexity rules, throttling and regular expiry.
 They hope to help organizations to determine the trade-offs between the user and organization costs and the security improvements of complexity rules.
 Shay and Bertino explain that security is an economic as well as a computer problem.

-We expand on these works by defining a formal approach to identifying costs and benefits of security advice.
-This allows us to identify costs and benefits for all classes of security advice.